-We restore a lot of wood windows and doors here at Kronenberger & Sons, so we’ve developed a pretty comprehensive approach to bringing them back to life – to “like new” condition if you will.
+We restore a lot of historic windows and doors here at Kronenberger & Sons, especially wood, so we’ve developed a pretty comprehensive approach to bringing them back to life – to “like new” condition if you will.

 One thing that makes us unique here at KSR is that we have divisions dedicated to the different components of a restoration project.
 One of those dedicated areas is our windows and doors shop.
 Our thorough restoration practices, starting with assessment and ending with precise paint thicknesses, allows us to offer expert, consistent work on every window we work on.
 Because we have a focused team that works just on windows and doors, they represent vast experience with all types of window styles, have proven methods and materials they use, and are truly experts in the preservation and restoration of old wood windows.